overwolf/overwolf.github.io/docs/topics/windows-types.md

 ### Transparent window

 :::important
-The term transparent might be a bit misleadin, .
+The term transparent might be a bit misleading.
 This window has no borders, window control buttons or default background – create those elements by yourself in your HTML/CSS.
 :::

 In order to create this window type, the `transparent` property in the manifest.json should be set to ‘true’.